The LORD is king; let the peoples tremble!

 The old stories of the God in fire and cloud causing the holy mountain at Sinai to tremble speak of this otherness.
 God is not like us.
 God is God and we are not.
 The God who is holy and binds all creation together is transcendent.

 And yet, at the same time, the psalmist sings, this God is near, attentive, immanent.

 The Lord is near … because Yahweh King loves justice for God’s people.
 Because the King of the earth is always at work establishing justice and executing equity.

 Notice again the parallel where “justice” functions as a synonym for “equity.”
 Sometimes we think of justice as pay back, retribution, a karmic kind of “poetic justice” where bad people get what they give.

 But for the ancient poets and prophets of Israel, God’s justice is about creating and maintaining equity, fairness, rightness for all God’s people.

 Not “equality.”
-Nothing in Scripture proposes that everyone is the same and everyone should be treated the same.
+Nothing in Scripture proposes that everyone is the same.
 No, we are each and everyone of us fantastically unique.
 But justice assumes that each and everyone of us should be treated fairly and rightly.
 With equity.

 Old Testament theologians glimpsed the mystery of the transcendent God who is immanent.
-Holiness that makes justice available and equitable for humanity.
-But it was the New Testament theologians who understood Jesus as one who embodied God’s justice and holiness in a unique and unrepeatable way.
+But it was the New Testament theologians who understood Jesus as the one who embodied God’s justice and holiness in a unique and unrepeatable way.

 Incarnation, we call it.